“Let them alone: they be blind leaders of the blind. And if the blind lead the blind, both shall fall into the ditch” (Matt 15:14).

 This passage from Mark’s gospel which Ahmed Deedat quotes is one of the many examples in the Christian and Jewish Scriptures where God condescendingly describes himself in human terms, and as having human characteristics, so that we can identify with the divine characteristics and attributes he is revealing of himself.
 These descriptive human terms are called “anthropomorphisms”.
 Mr Deedat has created a straw man so that he can easily defeat him.
 He has created a false impression of what the bible says and what Christians believe so that he can deceive gullible people who depend on his knowledge for understanding of the bible and Christianity.

-When Stephen, disputing with the Jews, ended his discourse, “….he, being full of the Holy Ghost, looked up stedfastly into heaven, and saw the glory of God, and Jesus standing on the right hand of God, And said, Behold, I see the heavens opened, and the Son of Man standing on the right hand of God” (Acts 7:55-56).
+Stephen, disputing with the hostile Jews, had a lengthy discourse with them.
+Luke, the author of Acts, writes of Stephen as he was stoned by them: “But he, being full of the Holy Ghost, looked up stedfastly into heaven, and saw the glory of God, and Jesus standing on the right hand of God.
+And said, Behold, I see the heavens opened, and the Son of man standing on the right hand of God” (Acts 7:55-56).
 The reaction of the Jews was one of extreme hostility because they stoned him to death (Acts 7:59).
 They weren’t concerned that Stephen was implying that there are chairs in heaven, or anything else as foolish as Mr Deedat suggests; they knew that he was ascribing deity to Jesus Christ – and they were enraged.
 They had only recently crucified Jesus on the charge that Jesus claimed he was God, the sin of blasphemy (Matt 26:63-66); and now, here was Stephen, a follower of Jesus, saying Jesus was alive and in the place of supreme authority in heaven.